CarletonComputerScienceSociety/ccss-docs/docs/resources/partnership.md

 broadening and improving the university life of our members.

-Please send us an [email](mailto:info@ccss.carleton.ca) detailing what ventures you have in mind and preface the subject line with "[Partnership]"
+Please send us an [email](mailto:info@ccss.carleton.ca) detailing what ventures you have in mind and preface the subject line "[Partnership]"